didimitrie/SuperStomper/README.md

 You can defs do async stuff, without blocking the ui thread, with the component approach above.

+Credits: The above takeaways were brainstormed over speckle slacks with [@fraguada](https://github.com/fraguada)!

 ## 👠The Rhino Server

 > A test version is online at [stomper.speckle.works](https://stomper.speckle.works).